indiqusdocs/apiculus/docs/intro.md

 - New service providers to launch and operate independent, green-field public clouds with 100% data localisation.
 - Established IaaS providers to transform and scale their VPS service into a full-fledged multi-service public cloud offering.
 - Service providers to offer a standardised service delivery and user experience.
-- When installing Node.js, you are recommended to check all checkboxes related to dependencies.

 ## Stack Components
 Items in ***blue*** are Apiculus software capabilities; items in ***grey*** are services and extensions that can be monetised; items in ***green*** are service provider’s assets.